Rock weathering

 • Helping develop a data-access paradigm for the first big wave of ERW deployment to unlock a virtuous cycle of deployment-driven learning and growing policy support.

-Cascade is a nonprofit, funded entirely by grants or donations from a number of leading philanthropies interested in fighting climate change.
-See the bottom of the front page for a list of our supporters.
+Cascade is a nonprofit, funded entirely by grants or donations from a number of leading philanthropies focused on addressing climate change.
+See the bottom of our about page for a list of our supporters.
+We do not register, sell, verify, or partake in any other market activity in carbon credits or carbon removal, in part to avoid any misaligned incentives for our work.
+All of our funding comes from purely philanthropic grants or donations.